 Pro-Tip: If no gift cards are left on the racks, ask any employee to check the back office.
 Sometimes, they forget to replenish when the cards on display run out.

 Caution: Only purchase the number of gift cards that you can comfortably use in the future.
-In this post, I will list the best ways to redeem these gift cards later.
+Later in this post, I will list the best ways to redeem these gift cards.
 Also, since these purchases are charged to your credit card, please be mindful to purchase an amount you can quickly pay in full once your credit card statement comes around.
 It is NEVER a good idea to pay banks hefty bills.
 Hence, do not employ this strategy if you anticipate difficulties settling your bill in full on or before the due date.

 Best Ways To Use These Gift Cards